 “Why you go there?
 No tourists go there.
 Only one boat a day.”

-Dave and I exchanged glances and I knew he was wondering if we were making the right decision.
+Dave and I exchanged glances and I could tell he was wondering if we were making a huge mistake.

 Did such a place even exist anymore?

 I wandered into a travel agent and looked at the list of destinations that was scrawled across a chalkboard.

 Koh Yao Noi

 I had never even heard of it.
 Few travel bloggers had been there, not many guidebooks spent more than a paragraph discussing it, and a quick google showed information about the island was scarce online.

 Back then, in 2012, I could find exactly two websites with useful information about Koh Yao Noi and they were both many years out of date.
 I couldn’t find out any information on what was there, what it looked like, and whether it was a good choice for tourists.
 Fortunately, in 2018, there’s a hell of a lot more information around.

 I took a deep breath and booked my ticket, telling the travel agent that yes, I knew that no tourists go there and that was exactly why I wanted to go.